Preliminary Tax Statements for 1099 Consolidated Forms

-Janney has introduced the Preliminary Tax Statement to help account holders who receive late tax information from issuers.
-Types of securities which traditionally report late or reallocated income often include:
+Types of securities which traditionally report late or reallocate their income often include:

-- Certain Mutual Funds and UITs (Unit Investment Trusts)
+- Certain Mutual Funds and Unit Investment Trusts (UITs)

-- CMOs (Collateralized Mortgage Obligations) and REMICs (Real Estate Mortgage Investment Conduits)
+- Collateralized Mortgage Obligations (CMOs) and Real Estate Mortgage Investment Conduits (REMICs)

-If your account holds certain securities for which their taxability has not been finalized by the time 1099 Consolidated Forms are produced, you will now be able to access a preliminary copy of your 1099 form online via Janney’s Online Access via www.myjanney.com around February 15th.
+If your account holds certain securities that haven’t finalized their taxability by the time 1099 Consolidated Forms are produced, you’ll be able to access a preliminary copy of your 1099 form online around February 18th.

 Digital Access to Tax forms via Janney Online Access